cyber-meow/anime_screenshot_pipeline/docs/Pipeline.md

 **:warning: It is important to ensure that every image has different name at this stage.
 Otherwise some images will be overwritten later.**

-- `--image_prefix`: This allows you to give a prefix to the extracted images.
+- `image_prefix`: This allows you to give a prefix to the extracted images.
-- `--ep_init`: When you split the process in multiple runs.
+- `ep_init`: When you split the process in multiple runs.
 You should either set different `--image_prefix` or adjust `--ep_init` to specify which episode you start from.
 Note that the processing order is obtained by sorting the filenames, and thus the episode given here could be different from the actual one if the filename does not have a consistent format.

 The use of [mpdecimate](http://underpop.online.fr/f/ffmpeg/help/mpdecimate.htm.gz) filter removes consecutive frames that are too similar.
 Enabling the filter makes a big difference in both processing speed and the number of extracted frames (probably 10 times fewer images with the filter).
 For now I have not found a python-only way to achieve the same.